markround/nkp-cluster-cleaner/docs/nkp.md

 # NKP Catalog Application
+> [!IMPORTANT]
+> The catalog installation method detailed below is only supported on NKP Ultimate and above license tiers.
+If you are running NKP Pro or lower, you can still use the application but must install it manually from the [Helm Chart](./helm.md)

 <img src="/docs/catalog.png" width="200">

 The NKP Cluster Cleaner tool can be installed as a NKP Catalog Application and makes use of features enabled in the Management Cluster: